 Monthly Home Payments See An Uptick

 Low mortgage rates in 2020 were enough to offset home sales price increases, keeping monthly home payments relatively unchanged.
-In 2021 however, we see an upward trend in monthly payments due to 25% plus home sales price gains and slightly higher interest rates.
+In 2021 however, we see an upward trend in monthly payments due to 20% plus home sales price gains and slightly higher interest rates.
 Relatively speaking, monthly payments remain very competitive against rising rental rates, and against home payments in other parts of the country.

+Monthly Home Payment - Tucson Metro
-Very Strong Seller's Market

-Months of Inventory reflects the relationship between closed sales and active listing inventory.
+Very Strong Seller's Market Months of Inventory reflects the relationship between closed sales and active listing inventory.
 Basically, it measures how long it would take to sell the current inventory at the current sales pace.
 6.0 months is considered a balanced market, and less than 6.0 months is a seller's market.
-For much of 2021 there was less than two weeks of inventory, and the year ended with 0.6 months - a very strong seller's market.
+At one point in 2021 there was only two weeks of inventory, and the year ended with 0.9 months - a very strong seller's market.

-New Construction Sales Lag

-Permits on new construction were relatively unchanged in 2021.
-New construction sales lag due to supply chain issues and other market factors.
+New Construction Sales Lag Strong buyer demand sparked permits on new construction to increase 17.7% in 2021.
+Despite that increase in permit activity, new construction closed sales lagged slightly from 2020 due to supply chain issues and other market factors.
 This has still left a gap in the marketplace, where the availability of new construction inventory is limited and not filling current buyer needs.

-Luxury's Leap

-The last two years have seen tremendous growth in the luxury home market in Phoenix.
-Homes priced \$800,000 and higher nearly doubled in sales in 2021 from the year prior.
+Luxury's Leap The last two years have seen tremendous growth in the luxury home market in Tucson.
+Homes priced \$800,000 and higher more than doubled in sales in 2021 from the year prior.
 Remote work, early retirement, shifts in what features people wanted in a home and the financial flexibility of the affluent had buyers on the move.
 Buyers at these price points can get a lot more home for the money when coming from high price point markets such as California.

-Land Sales

-With buyers desperately trying to find homes to purchase, more turned to purchasing land with the idea of building.
-Land sales rose an impressive 60.1% in 2021.
+Land Sales With buyers desperately trying to find homes to purchase, more turned to purchasing land with the idea of building.
+Land sales rose an impressive 72% in 2021.